 - Located at the inferior margin of the femoral neck

-- Visualized as haze of internal callus
+- Visualized as a haze of internal callus

 - Eventually, a small fracture line appears in this area, and gradually scleroses.